sketchytech/Aldwych_JSON_Swift/README.md

 #How to
 The code requires the latest Xcode 6.3 Beta installed with Swift 1.2

-To use simply copy the file: Resources/Parser into your app or playground.
+To use simply copy the contents of the Sources folder into your app or playground.
 It works with iOS and OS X.
+##Parse JSON Data

-To parse NSData simply use `JSONParser.parseDictionary(json:NSData)` or `JSONParser.parseArray(json:NSData)`
+To parse NSData simply use

+`JSONParser.parseDictionary(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true)`

+or

+`JSONParser.parseArray(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true)`

+Default settings do not allow changes of type but do allow values to become null.
+To enable changes of type change **restrictTypeChanges** to **false** and to prevent nullability of values change **anyValueIsNullable** to **false**.

+These properties can be changed at any time, and of course if the JSON is parsed into a constant value then no changes will be possible anyway until the dictionary or array is copied to a variable.
+##Retrieve and update values
 In order to retrieve a value identify its type, e.g. `if let tName = jsonDictionary["trackName"]?.str {}` or `if let rCount = jsonDictionary["resultCount"]?.num {}`

 Updates to results can be made like this `jsonDictionary["results"]?[0]?["trackName"] = "Something"`